chandanravi54/life-skills-track/technical-communication.md

 ## Abstract

 Today, every kind of text, audio, and visual data, which are thought to be transformed into pieces of information, are stored for long periods for processing.
 The concept of Bid Data is not only associated with the data stored, but also with the system involving hardware and software that collects, processes, stores, and analyzes the data.
 As the data grows bigger, their physical storage options must be provided in a distributed architecture.
 Solr and Elasticsearch are among the most preferred tools which makes this storage process easier.
-As a part of the Apache Lucene project, Solr is a software that was started to be developed in 2004 with the searching features of full text,
-multiple search, dynamic clustering, database-integrated, open source, and elasticity.
-Similarly, Elasticsearch is a new open-source tool for
-real-time, full-text, and distributed search, which was launched in 2010 using the Lucene library.
+As a part of the Apache Lucene project, Solr is a software that was started to be developed in 2004 with the searching features of full text, multiple search, dynamic clustering, database-integrated, open source, and elasticity.
+Similarly, Elasticsearch is a new open-source tool for real-time, full-text, and distributed search, which was launched in 2010 using the Lucene library.
 Although Solr and Elasticsearch have similar features, many parameters differentiate one from the other such as intended use, type of use, and query and indexing performances.
 This study analyzes the differences between Solr and Elasticsearch with regards to their query and indexing speeds, ease and difficulties of use, configuration forms, and architectures in light of the literature, and the results are discussed regarding these tools’ performances.

 ## Solr

-Solr is an open-source enterprise search platform, written in Java,
-from the Apache Lucene project and its major features include full-
-text search hit highlighting, faceted search, real-time indexing, dynamic clustering, database integration, NoSQL features, and rich document (e.g., Word, PDF) handling.
+Solr is an open-source enterprise search platform, written in Java, from the Apache Lucene project and its major features include full-text search hit highlighting, faceted search, real-time indexing, dynamic clustering, database integration, NoSQL features, and rich document (e.g., Word, PDF) handling.
 Apache Solr is an open-source search platform built on a Java library called Lucene.
 It provides search functionality for Apache Lucene in a user-friendly way.
 As an industry participant for almost a decade, it is a mature product with a strong and extensive user community.
 If it is properly deployed and well managed, it can become a highly reliable, scalable, and fault-tolerant search engine.
-Many internet giants such as Netflix, eBay, Instagram, and Amazon ( CloudSearch ) use Solr because it can index and search multiple sites.
+Many internet giants such as Netflix, eBay, Instagram, and Amazon (CloudSearch) use Solr because it can index and search multiple sites.

 The main feature list includes:
-- research all
+- Research all
-- protruding
+- Protruding
 - Faceted search
 - Real-time indexing
 - Dynamic cluster